-- A certificate for deposit for at least $60,000.
-You can make a deposit of collateral with the State Treasurer office or in a bank account set up for the state of Washington.
+- A certificate for a deposit of at least $60,000.
+You can deposit collateral with the State Treasurer’s office or in a bank account set up for the state of Washington.

 - A liability bond for at least $60,000 filed with a surety bond company authorized to do business in Washington.